Engineering for Crisis Management: A User-Centred Analysis of Disaster Mobile Applications: Limitations

-\textbf{Review Scraping: }Data scraping was performed using both Play Store and App Store scrapers, employing batch scraping strategies to manage access limitations imposed by Google and Apple.
-We paused for 5 seconds after every 500 reviews, but despite these precautions, some reviews may still have been missed if access was denied due to scraping limits.
+\textbf{Review Dataset: }To create this dataset, data scraping was performed using both the Google Play Store and the App Store scrapers.
+In using these, we employed batch scraping strategies to manage access limitations imposed by Google and Apple.
+This meant that we paused for 5 seconds after every 500 reviews.
+But despite these precautions, some reviews may still have been missed if access was denied due to scraping limits.

-\textbf{Translation: } Due to limited resources, our translation efforts are focused solely on reviews from apps developed in non-English-speaking countries.
-While we acknowledge that apps from English-speaking regions can also provide reviews in various languages, we do not translate these in this research.
-This decision may impact the depth and breadth of our understanding of user feedback from different linguistic backgrounds.